Clos01/Friendless-in-seattle/README.md

   ## Description
-  Friendless in Seattle is a way to make friends online that share the same interests............
+  Friendless in Seattle helps you meet new friends locally or around the world that share your interests.
   ## Installation

   ## Languages